Needle and syringe programmes: Worker training

 Lemon and Shah presented a 2013 paper at the International Congress of Psychiatrists that highlighted lack of training for needle exchange workers and also showed the workers performing a range of tasks beyond contractual obligations, for which they had little support or training.
 It also showed how needle exchange workers were a common first contact for distressed drug users.
 Perhaps the most concerning finding was that workers were not legally allowed to provide Naloxone should it be needed.

 Drug use

-According to a 2022 study by Vanderbilt University economist Analisa Packham, syringe exchange program reduce HIV rates by 18.2 percent but lead to greater drug use.
+According to a 2022 study by Vanderbilt University economist Analisa Packham, syringe exchange programs reduce HIV rates by 18.2 percent but lead to greater drug use.
 Syringe exchange programmes increased drug-related mortality rates by 11.7 percent and opioid-related mortality rates by 21.6 percent.